Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

-Some private consultations were undertaken with differing qualified UK nutritionists, but I found they only had a general detoxification knowledge base that really didn’t add to the research already undertaken.
+Some private consultations were undertaken with differing qualified UK nutritionists, but found they only had a general detoxification knowledge base that really didn’t add to the research already undertaken.

 Perhaps, consultations with dieticians at the beginning of chelation may be a better solution.

 Diary and lists

 A diary of food consumption and general detox matters, including pain thresholds, was compiled daily from the start of diagnosis.
 It has been a really helpful tool in assessing recovery, used for consultations and still today, is used less frequently but still monitoring dates and noticeable remarks of the chelation process.

 It is advisable to read posts in numerical order.
-More information about specific foods and diets being consumed for a healthy and successful chelation featured in 4 later posts about chelating, listed below.
+More information about specific foods and diets being consumed for a healthy and successful chelation feature later on, in 4 later posts about chelating, listed below.

 - Additional changes to the diet post 17